AshKyd/vue-googlebot-test/README.md

 # Google indexing status

-This repo contains a demo project using Vue, which is able to be rendered in the [fetch as Google](https://support.google.com/webmasters/answer/6066468?hl=en?utm_campaign=chrome_series_fetchgoogleweb_111717) tool.
+This repo contains a demo project using Vue, which can be rendered in the [fetch as Google](https://support.google.com/webmasters/answer/6066468?hl=en?utm_campaign=chrome_series_fetchgoogleweb_111717) tool.

 ## Resources